ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 In the VPN connection properties, you must define the networks on the remote end of the tunnel and the local networks for the tunnel.
 In the “Protected Customer (Remote) Subnet”, enter the private IP address space in CIDR notation for the remote (Non-IBM) end of the IPsec tunnel.

-For example: If your network on the remote end of the tunnel uses a single subnet `10.0.0.0` with a netmask of `255.255.255.0`, you would enter IP address `10.0.0.0 / CIDR 24` for the “Protected Customer (Remote) Subnet” section.
+For example, if your network on the remote end of the tunnel uses a single subnet `10.0.0.0` with a netmask of `255.255.255.0`, you would enter IP address `10.0.0.0 / CIDR 24` for the “Protected Customer (Remote) Subnet” section.

 ### Network Address Translation (NAT)
 {:#setup-ipsec-vpn-nat}